Project: Assisting with rental costs to facilitate the running of ‘Ownzone’ rooms for young carers

 A carer is defined as someone without payment (other than the relevant benefits and allowances) who provides help to a partner, child, parent, relative, friend or neighbour who could not manage without their support.
 This could be due to age, physical or mental illness, addiction or disability.

 Carers Bucks work closely with young carers, running clubs, group projects and providing 1-1 support for carers aged between 6 and 25.
-Their £1,500 grant from ESRI Charitable Fund has helped to pay the lease for their ‘Ownzone’ rooms at their head office in Aylesbury: rooms that have been decorated and set up with the needs of young carers in mind.
+Their grants from the Kop Hill Climb Fund and the ESRI Charitable Fund have helped to pay the lease for their ‘Ownzone’ rooms at their head office in Aylesbury: rooms that have been decorated and set up with the needs of young carers in mind.

 For Carers Bucks, the ‘Ownzone’ rooms are crucial to young carers and the staff who support them.
 The rooms provide a welcoming and safe environment for the charity to hold workshops, activities and private meetings at times to suit the young people they support.
 They even offer a drink and snack to any young carers who have missed having breakfast.